ZychGrzegorz/MDB-rekrutacja/README.md

 ### This application allows to:
-- sign up new user,
+- sign up a new user,
 - login/logout,
-- add new book to your collection,
+- add a new book to your collection,
 - edit/remove your book,
-- add new book category
+- add a new book category

 ![SignUp](https://user-images.githubusercontent.com/50084927/107155164-1e946b00-6977-11eb-8cc4-36467d41061a.gif)
 ![SignIn](https://user-images.githubusercontent.com/50084927/107155362-3e785e80-6978-11eb-9ccb-d84179aa8d9b.gif)